bquast/decompr/_includes/index.md

 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.11467.png)](http://dx.doi.org/10.5281/zenodo.11467)

-This page describes the R package decompr.
-The package implements two export decomposition algorithms.
+This page describes the R package decompr, which implements two export decomposition algorithms.
-Firstly, the **Wang-Wei-Zhu** (Wang, Wei, and Zhu 2013) algorithm which splits bilateral gross exports into 16 value added components.
+Firstly, the **Wang-Wei-Zhu** (Wang, Wei, and Zhu 2013) algorithm splits bilateral gross exports into 16 value added components.
-Secondly, the **Source decomposition** algorithm derives the value added origin of exports by country and industry.
+Secondly, the **Source decomposition** algorithm derives the value added origin of exports by country and industry, which is also based on Wang, Wei, and Zhu (2013).

 ## Installation
-The package is currently not on cran but can be downloading using the `devtools` package.
+The package is currently not on cran but can be downloaded using the `devtools` package.

 {% highlight r linenos %}
 # install.packages('devtools')